-For example, the initial cost of raising 500 layer chicken birds will be way higher than that of broilers because of the equipment that will be bought.
-Equipment like the cage is essential at the beginning except you want to practice the free-range or deep-liter type of chicken farming.
+For example, the initial cost of raising 500-layer chicken birds will be way higher than that of broilers because of the equipment that will be bought.
+Equipment like the cage is essential at the beginning except if you want to practice the free-range or deep-liter type of chicken farming.

 The equipment that will be needed to raise 500 layer chicken birds will probably include but not be limited to:

 - Cages (At least 5)